aravindustries/CS_CG_S_Params/README.md

 # Common Gate to Common Source S-Parameter Converter
-Python application to convert common source to common gate s-parameters
+Python application to convert common source s-parameters to common gate s-parameters

 ## Description
 Manufacturers generally only provide common-source s-parameters, but a common-gate configuration is often advantageous for oscillator/LNA designs.